 Retired participants must be age 55 or older at retirement.
-At June 30, 2023, the following employees were covered by the benefit terms:
+At June 30, 2024, the following employees were covered by the benefit terms:

+FY24 FY23

-Inactive employees or beneficiaries currently receiving benefit payments
+Inactive employees or beneficiaries currently receiving benefit payments 2,371 2,611

-Active employees
+Active employees 19,414 19,173

-Total

-FY23 FY22

-2,611 2,611

-19,173 19,173

-21,784 21,784
+Total 21,785 21,784

-Actuarial assumptions-The OPEB liability in the June 30, 2022 actuarial valuation was determined using the following actuarial assumptions and the entry age normal level percent of pay actuarial cost method, applied to all periods included in the measurements.
-With the exception of the termination and retirement assumptions, the Merit calculations were based on all actuarial assumptions and methods used in the development of the University's fiscal 2023 PSF GASB 75 calculations (including a 3.54% discount rate at the June 30, 2022 measurement date).
-These calculations reflect the IPERS termination and retirement assumptions for state employees in effect at the June 30, 2022 measurement date.
-The OPEB liability was measured as of June 30, 2022 and was determined by an actuarial valuation as of that date.
+Actuarial assumptions-The OPEB liability in the June 30, 2023 actuarial valuation was determined using the following actuarial assumptions and the entry age normal level percent of pay actuarial cost method, applied to all periods included in the measurements.
+With the exception of the termination and retirement assumptions, the Merit calculations were based on all actuarial assumptions and methods used in the development of the University's fiscal 2024 PSF GASB 75 calculations (including a 3.65% discount rate at the June 30, 2023 measurement date).
+These calculations reflect the IPERS termination and retirement assumptions for state employees in effect at the June 30, 2023 measurement date.
+The OPEB liability was measured as of June 30, 2023 and was determined by an actuarial valuation as of that date.

-Rate of inflation (effective June 30, 2021) 2.50% Rates of salary increase (effective June 30, 2021) 3.00% Discount rate (effective June 30, 2021) 3.54% Healthcare cost trend rate Pre-65 (effective June 30, 2021) 5.89% initial rate decreasing to an ultimate rate of 4.50% Healthcare cost trend rate Post-65 (effective June 30, 2021) 6.34% initial rate decreasing to an ultimate rate of 4.50%
+Rate of inflation (effective June 30, 2023) 2.30% Rates of salary increase (effective June 30, 2023) 3.00% Discount rate (effective June 30, 2023) 3.65% Healthcare cost trend rate Pre-65 (effective June 30, 2023) 7.73% initial rate decreasing to an ultimate rate of 4.50% Healthcare cost trend rate Post-65 (effective June 30, 2023) 8.27% initial rate decreasing to an ultimate rate of 4.50%

-Discount rate-The discount rate used to measure the OPEB liability was 3.54% which reflects the index rate for Bond Buyer 20 Year GO Index as of the measurement date.
+Discount rate-The discount rate used to measure the OPEB liability was 3.65% which reflects the index rate for Bond Buyer 20 Year GO Index as of the measurement date.

-Mortality rates are from the Pub-2010 Aggregate Mortality Table projected using Scale MP-2020.
+Mortality rates are from the Pub-2010 Aggregate Mortality Table projected using Scale MP-2021.
+Faculty are classified as Teachers and all others are classified as General.
 Annual retirement probabilities are based on varying rates by age and turnover probabilities mirror those used for IPERS.

-The actuarial assumptions used in the valuations for the reporting periods ending June 30, 2023 and June 30, 2022 were based on the results of an actuarial experience study conducted with actual plan experience through 2020.
+The actuarial assumptions used in the valuations for the reporting periods ending June 30, 2024 and June 30, 2023 were based on the results of an actuarial experience study conducted with actual plan experience through 2022 and 2020 respectively.